deep-diver/ai-paper-reviewer/content/paper-reviews/2410.22304/index.md

 ![](https://ai-paper-reviewer.com/2410.22304/figures_3_0.png)

-> 🔼 The figure illustrates the online DPO learning process with rollouts, showing how random rollouts at each output node generate DPO pairs for training.
+> 🔼 The figure illustrates the online DPO learning process with rollouts, showing how random rollouts are used to generate DPO pairs for training.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Illustration of the DPO training with rollouts.
 At each node of the initial generation, we do a random rollout that is different from the original node and continue generation to a final answer.
 A pair that leads to different answers (correct and incorrect) is considered a DPO training data.